-This chapter describes the roadmap of how Homenetmen leaders and executives will be able to achieve the above statement of "organizing and growing communities".
+This chapter describes the roadmap of how Homenetmen leaders and executives will be able to achieve the above statement.

 The organization's executives are expected to be positive role models in order to shape the character of the youth and help them develop into responsible members of society.
 The job often involves long and irregular hours, but it's rewarding for those who enjoy working with young people.